helgeholm/vtt-adjust/README.md

 ### moveAndScale(refCueId1, newStart1, refCueId2, newStart2)

 Move and scale all cues equally, such that refCue1 and refCue2 end up in their new positions.

+If the video file has a subtly changed framerate, the cues will drift slowly out of sync during the video, which is not a problem that can be corrected with just moving all cues by a fixed amount.
+For this problem, you can stretch or shrink the timeline to fit by giving two reference cues.
+The further apart in the video the cues are, the more precise the result will be.

 Mathematically, each cue's position is mapped by a function `f(t) = t * a + c` where `c` and `a` are calculated such that the two reference cues end up in the